nhsconnect/nhslogin/src/interface-spec-doc-6.md

 **6.2.1.2	Registration Request Validation**

-The access token presented in the request is validated prior to generating a FIDO UAF Registration Response Message as per section 3.4.6.1 of the FIDO UAF Protocol Specification.
+The access token presented in the request is validated prior to generating a FIDO UAF Registration Response Message as per FIDO UAF Protocol Specification, s3.4.6.1.

 **6.2.1.3	Registration Request Response**

-The response from the Registration Request endpoint will be a FIDO UAF Registration Request Message as per section 3.4.1 of the FIDO UAF Protocol Specification.
+The response from the Registration Request endpoint will be a FIDO UAF Registration Request Message as per FIDO UAF Protocol Specification, s3.4.1.

 The following is a non-normative example of a response from the Registration Request endpoint: